"Before enlightenment, chop wood, carry water. After enlightenment, chop wood, carry water."

 The Body He Left Behind

 The Space Cadet lives in his head, his visions, his higher self—anywhere but his body.
-The flesh feels like a cage, so he abandons it.
+The flesh feels like a cage.
+He abandons it.

 He can't feel his feelings because he's "above" them.
 Anger, grief, fear, desire—these are "lower vibrations" to be transcended, not experienced.
 But unfelt feelings don't disappear.
 They drive him from below while he floats above, wondering why he can't land.

 The body holds what the spirit won't face.
 Every ache he ignores, every sensation he bypasses—these are messages he refuses to receive.
-He won't find what he's seeking until he comes back down.
+He won't find what he seeks until he comes back down.

 Gifts of the Space Cadet